Amber Teething Necklaces

 But I suspect it was nothing compared to the anger this piece would have generated had I not removed my original closing line in which I went on to add that, in my personal opinion, the use of amber teething necklaces–especially in place of PROVEN teething remedies–constitutes abuse.

 Amber Teething Necklaces – Do They Work?

 (August 28, 2008, LisaBarger.com) “Do those teething necklaces made out of amber beads really work for teething pain?
 This just seems so weird to me.”

 Weird or not, those strings of beads have become a popular home remedy for teething pain in toddlers and infants.
 How well do they work?
 Well, let’s find out.

 What Amber Teething Necklaces Really Are

 Amber teething beads are small beads made from a resin known popularly as “amber”.
 You’ve seen amber at craft fairs and farmers’ markets in the form of handmade jewelry.
 You may have also seen it made into paperweights or other desk items sold in gift shops—often with insects trapped inside.

-Contrary to what you might see on the various parenting and natural living boards around the ‘net, these necklaces cannot be legally sold either as medical devices or as toys here in the U.S. and do not meet the standards set forth in the European standard EN 71-1.
+Contrary to what you might see on the various parenting and natural living message boards around the ‘net, these necklaces cannot be legally sold either as medical devices or as toys here in the U.S. and do not meet the standards set forth in European standard EN 71-1.
 In fact, in 2007, Green Baby recalled their entire inventory after at least one “reported incident”.